 We roleplay the Select Committee hearing with you sitting before a panel that fires questions and dissects your answers.
 These are recorded and played back for analysis.
 We advise on the strategies, techniques and devices that will enable your spokespeople to become powerful communicators of your story, along with the dos and don’ts of appearing before the Committee.

 - Identify an overarching narrative to your presentation that you can be confident will stand up to the toughest scrutiny.
-It allows you to anchor your presentation, particularly if the questioning becomes hostile;
+It allows you to anchor your presentation, particularly if the questioning becomes hostile; and

 “The training helped tremendously … [for] an appearance before a House of Lord committee and public presentations on cyber security.
 Knowing how to shape a quote that is likely to be used has also been really helpful.
 Professionally it is incredibly satisfying to know that I can give interviews and brief journalists to get an engineering view across on a topic that is easy to trivialise.”